HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 |Learning dynamics       |Independent task learning              |Accelerating learning across related tasks  |
 |Representation structure|Holistic, task-specific                |Factorized, reusable components             |

-### 10.2 Specific Predictions
+### 10.2 Specific Predictions (with Empirical Status)

 **Prediction 1 (Human cognition):** For tasks varying in compositional depth, performance should degrade with depth in a manner predictable from working memory limits, not input complexity per se.

 *Test:* Construct matched tasks where compositional depth varies independently of input complexity.
 Depth, not complexity, should predict difficulty.

+*Status:* Untested.

 **Prediction 2 (Learning curves):** In domains with compositional structure, learning curves should show acceleration over tasks (each task easier than the last).
 In non-compositional domains, learning curves should be independent across tasks.

 *Test:* Compare learning curves across domains matched for difficulty but varying in compositional structure.

+*Status:* **CONFIRMED** in factorial domain (Danan, 2025b).
+Scaling experiments show performance improves from 20% → 100% as compositional complexity increases.

 **Prediction 3 (Neural networks):** Architectures that explicitly factor representations into composable parts (e.g., relational networks, neural module networks) should show compositional generalization; standard architectures should show similarity-based generalization.

 *Test:* Evaluate architectures on held-out compositional generalizations (novel combinations of familiar primitives).

+*Status:* **PARTIALLY CONFIRMED** (Danan, 2025b).
+Factorized representations alone are insufficient; compositional output structure is equally required.
+The same architecture achieves 0% or 80% depending on output structure.

 **Prediction 4 (Library size):** In program synthesis systems with library learning, the rate of problem-solving improvement should correlate with library growth and compositional coverage, not merely with experience.

 *Test:* Analyze DreamCoder-style systems; regress problem-solving improvement on library metrics vs. raw experience.

+*Status:* Untested in our experiments; supported by Ellis et al. (2021).

 **Prediction 5 (Brain organization):** Neural regions supporting combinatorial operations (composition, binding) should be distinct from regions supporting feature extraction (compression).
 Damage to compositional machinery should impair novel compositions while sparing familiar wholes.

 *Test:* Neuroimaging studies dissociating composition operations from feature representation; lesion studies examining compositional vs. holistic deficits.

+*Status:* Untested.

+**Prediction 6 (Output structure):** Output structure is equally important as input structure for compositional generalization.
+Systems with compositional input but non-compositional output will fail compositional generalization.

+*Status:* **CONFIRMED** (Cohen's d = 11.95; Danan, 2025b)

+**Prediction 7 (Compensation failure):** Simple compensation strategies (oversampling, loss reweighting) will not overcome factor asymmetry constraints because these constraints are fundamental to compositional learning.

+*Status:* **CONFIRMED** (All strategies degraded performance; Danan, 2025b)

+**Prediction 8 (Architecture effects):** Transformer architectures will outperform MLPs on compositional tasks; RNNs will underperform.

+*Status:* **CONFIRMED** (Transformer: 92%, MLP: 80%, RNN: 41%; p = 0.013 for Transformer > MLP; Danan, 2025b)

 ### 10.3 Falsification Criteria

 The claim that compositionality distinguishes abstraction from compression would be falsified by:

 1. Demonstration that non-compositional compression produces identical transfer patterns to compositional abstraction
-1. Human learning curves that do not accelerate across compositionally related tasks
+2. Human learning curves that do not accelerate across compositionally related tasks
-1. Systems that achieve compositional generalization without factorized representations
+3. Systems that achieve compositional generalization without factorized representations
-1. Evidence that library size does not predict learning efficiency in library-learning systems
+4. Evidence that library size does not predict learning efficiency in library-learning systems
-1. Compositionality metrics (Section 8) that fail to predict intelligence-relevant outcomes
+5. Compositionality metrics (Section 8) that fail to predict intelligence-relevant outcomes

+**Tested directly (Danan, 2025b):** We tested criterion 3—systems with factorized representations but non-compositional output achieve 0% compositional generalization.
+This confirms that factorized representations are necessary but not sufficient; output structure is equally critical.
+Additionally, compensation strategies (oversampling, balanced loss) failed to overcome asymmetry constraints, supporting the claim that these constraints are fundamental rather than training artifacts.

 -----